tybor/nextgen-gallery-voting/readme.txt

 1. Unzip the plugin to your `wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to 'Manage Gallery' in NextGEN, and select a gallery to see the new options
+1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.0 =
+* Massive rewrite, with many under-the-hood changes, but very few visible.
+This rewrite is to make adding features easier in the future.
+* Update default options screen to use new WP styling.
+* Updated gallery voting options to not need javascript to load and save.
+* Changed order of voting options so star is out-the-box default (star, drop down, like/dislike).
+* Fixed bug including CSS more than once on occations.
+* Improved voting results in dashboard, to not always reflect out of 10.

 = 1.10.1 =
 * Fixed a bug that saved a vote for all galleries on the page if there was more than one (thanks oxiw for the report and Torteg for the confirmation example)